 This course will address cross-border implications of development and uses of ICTs and the resulting security concerns.
 It will familiarize you with international law applicable to cross-border cyber conflict and discuss national security and defence aspects of ICTs.
 Additionally, you will learn to understand how uses of ICTs affect international security and how to resolve relevant issues under international law.

 This course explores technical and legal issues related to collection and use of electronic data and computer systems as evidence in litigation.
-The nature and peculiarities of ICT court procedure will be discussed.
 The course also examines the technical and legal aspects of criminal use of computers and networks.

 The professional practice is designed: